 - Light outerwear/jacket

-- Please note that if you are eligible for TSA PreCheck, the indicator will appear on boarding passes throughout your itinerary, regardless of whether pre-screening lanes are available at your departure airport(s).
+Travelers who are eligible will be able to find the notification indicator “TSA PRE” on their boarding pass.
+If you’re eligible for TSA PreCheck, the indicator will appear on boarding passes throughout your itinerary, regardless of whether pre-screening lanes are available at your departure airport(s).

-No, TSA PreCheck and the Southwest Airlines Priority Lane are not the same and will continue to operate separately from one other.
-A-List and A-List Preferred Members as well as Customers flying on a Business Select or Anytime fare will be able to utilize the Express Lane security lanes in participating airports regardless of TSA PreCheck eligibility.
+No, the TSA PreCheck lane and Express Lane aren’t the same and operate separately.
+A-List and A-List Preferred Members as well as Customers flying on a Business Select® or Anytime fare can use the Express Lane security lanes in participating airports regardless of TSA PreCheck eligibility.

 While we recommend utilizing the TSA PreCheck lane if given the opportunity, you are not required to do so.

 The TSA will always incorporate random and unpredictable security measures throughout the airport.
-Therefore, while passengers with the TSA PreCheck indicator have been precleared to access the TSA PreCheck lane no passenger is ever guaranteed expedited screening.
+Therefore, while Passengers with the TSA PreCheck indicator have been precleared to access the TSA PreCheck lane, no Passenger is ever guaranteed expedited screening.